gavinlyonsrepo/ERM19264_UC1609/README.md

 Hardware
 ----------------------------

-9 pins , Vcc and GND, anode and cathode for the backlight LED and a 5-wire SPI interface.
+9 pins , Vcc and GND, anode and cathode for the backlight LED and an SPI interface.
-This is a Diagram from the manufacturer showing hardware setup connected to an MCU.
 The example files are setup for an UNO for the pin connections used by for other MCU tested see extras folder GPIO_MCU_used.txt file.
 The backlight control is left up to user.
 If  using Hardware SPI two of  pins will be tied to the SPI CLK and MOSI lines if using software SPI you should be able use any GPIO you want for all five pins.
 Datasheets are in the extras folder.